Iowa

 Our Iowa Hub is anchored by the Community Foundation of Greater Dubuque.

 Strong schools are essential to strong rural communities, which is why the Community Foundation of Greater Dubuque facilitates initiatives focused on issues of student achievement and building bridges between schools and communities.
-Jason Neises, Community Development Coordinator at the Community Foundation of Greater Dubuque, and Josie Manternach, Program Officer, jointly serve as the hub contacts for Iowa.
+Josie Manternach, Program Officer, serves as the hub contacts for Iowa.

 With affiliate foundations across the seven-county Dubuque region of northeastern Iowa, the Community Foundation of Greater Dubuque has a long history of building trusting relationships with leaders in rural communities to chart clear paths forward that address complex social challenges, from academic achievement to economic opportunity.